qcif-training/intro_nlp_lmm_v1.0/episodes/03-text-analysis.md

 :::::::::::::::: solution

 A:
-Download necessary NLTK resources and import the required toolkit:
+Download the necessary NLTK resources and import the required toolkit:

 ```python